widgetbot-io/documentation/docs/embed/crate/tutorial.md

 ## Further customization

 ### Options
-This tutorial showed you the `server`, `channel`, and `shard` options.
+This tutorial showed you the `server` and `channel` options.
 However, there are many other options you can set, letting you do things such as change the location, the color and icon, toggling message notifications, and more.
 For a full list of options, click [here](/embed/crate/options).

 ### API
 You can use Crate's API to do things such as changing options, showing notifications, and toggling the widget through JavaScript.
 You can also access WidgetBot's [embed-api](https://github.com/widgetbot-io/embed-api).
 For more info, click [here](/embed/crate/api).